MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Use only private store apps for Microsoft Store

-The RequirePrivateStoreOnly  policy has been enabled for HoloLens.
+The RequirePrivateStoreOnly policy is enabled for HoloLens.
 This policy enables the Microsoft Store app to be configured to only show the private store configured for your organization via [Microsoft Store for Business](/microsoft-store/microsoft-store-for-business-overview).
 Limiting access to only the apps you’ve made available.

 Learn more about [ApplicationManagement/RequirePrivateStoreOnly](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-requireprivatestoreonly)